bhattmanan/demo-project1/README.md

-This file contains my first github project
+This file is my new github project